Renaissance Man poster

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 26% of the runtime.
 This illustrates the protagonist's commitment to After his students show complete disinterest in standard curriculum, Bill makes the active choice to teach them Shakespeare's Hamlet - something he's passionate about.
 He commits to actually teaching rather than just collecting a paycheck., moving from reaction to action.

 The Collapse moment at 96 minutes (75% through) represents the emotional nadir.
 Here, The Double D platoon fails their final military training exercise.
 Despite their educational growth, they're deemed unfit for service and face discharge.
-Bill's efforts appear to have been for nothing - his teaching success means nothing if his students are kicked out., indicates the protagonist at their lowest point.
+Bill's efforts appear to have been for nothing - his teaching success means nothing if his students are kicked out., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 102 minutes initiates the final act resolution at 80% of the runtime.
 Bill realizes that true education means preparing his students to fight for themselves.
 He synthesizes his advertising persuasion skills with what he's learned about believing in others.
 He decides to help them make one final stand to prove their worth., demonstrating the transformation achieved throughout the journey.